Skip to main content

 #

-The processing time for Form I-956H varies based on case type and current workload.
-Always consult the official USCIS processing time tool for updates.
+Processing time for I-956H varies by case type and current workload — always check the official USCIS processing time tool.

 Why this matters